Gleyber Torres Preview, Player Props: Yankees vs. Astros

 - The pitching staff for the Astros has a collective 9.1 K/9, the seventh-best in the league.

-- The Astros' 3.92 team ERA ranks seventh among all MLB pitching staffs.
+- The Astros' 3.93 team ERA ranks eighth among all league pitching staffs.

+- Astros pitchers combine to give up 168 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.